Were you injured in an accident that was not your fault?

 Official data stress the fact that employee slips, trips and falls are the most frequent cause of accidents leading to injury at work in Yorkshire and the UK as a whole.
 Slips, trips and falls are typically the cause of accidents recorded in another category, such as being hit by tools in use or a river drowning accident.
 Public liability litigation for injuries like torn ligaments occurring on slippery pavements are also quite common with pothole trips having happened on Murray St and on Main St.

 Medical negligence (clinical negligence) describes when someone is injured as the result of the lack of care of a doctor, nurse or other medical professional.
-If you have been affected by medical negligence, our panel of specialist clinical negligence solicitors can help you make a claim against the NHS hospital or clinic that was at fault.
+If you have been affected by medical negligence, the panel of specialist clinical negligence solicitors can help you make a claim against the NHS hospital or clinic that was at fault.

 You could follow the NHS complaints procedure if you just want an explanation as to what went wrong instead of starting an injury claim.
 For example, to make a formal complaint against Harrogate and District NHS Foundation Trust, you can write to Harrogate District Hospital, Lancaster Park Road, Harrogate, North Yorkshire.